tier4/edge-auto-jetson/README.md

 As a sample application, the following images show object detection results using the contents of this repository.
 Various perception applications will be added in the future and you can develop them in this provided environment.

-[Edge.Auto](https://sensor.tier4.jp/) sensor fusion system can be realized by using this with [edge-auto](https://github.com/tier4/edge-auto) repository.

 ![object detection example](docs/sample.png "edge-auto-jetson object detection example")

 ## Prerequisites